grapemoli/grapemoli/README.md

 ![image](https://user-images.githubusercontent.com/105399768/218372462-0ab613fb-f806-4f55-8723-c7205fe3f7b2.png)

 ## Greetings! 👋
 Hi!
 I am a Senior working towards a BS in Computer Science.
 The name is inspired by grapes and guacamoli.
-Both are great.
+Both are great.  :relaxed:

-Despite my stats stating that I mostly code in Java/HTML, I am most comfortable in C++ and PL/SQL (and would rather not work with CLISP or Perl again). :relaxed:

 <br>